 Some things are universal.

-I was reminded of that this weekend when Father Tony Ricard blew the roof off during the 21st annual Eucharistic Convention in Auckland.
+I was reminded of that this weekend when Father Tony Ricard blew the roof off the 21st annual Eucharistic Convention in Auckland, New Zealand.

 Father Tony is big time home boy, and major momma’s boy, from N’awlins.
 After Katrina hit in 2005, when everybody who could GET OUT of New Orleans, GOT OUT, Father Tony stayed as a shepherd for his battered people, and they rebuilt.